NYC Debt Defense & fALSE ADVERTISING Attorney

 Main Street Acquisition Corp.

 The Langel firm defends consumers against New York state court collection lawsuits brought by Main Street Acquisition Corp.
-In appropriate cases, we will also sue Main Street Acquisition Corp. for violations of the Fair Debt Collection Practices Act, Fair Credit Reporting Act, and other applicable laws.
+We defend against collection lawsuits, and wage garnishments, and bank freezes.
+In appropriate cases, we may also take action Main Street Acquisition Corp. for violations of the Fair Debt Collection Practices Act, Fair Credit Reporting Act, and other applicable laws.

-Main Street Acquisition Corp.'s Motion for Summary Judgment is Granted Despite Alleged FDCPA Violations
+Main Street Acquisition Granted Summary Judgment Despite Alleged FDCPA Violations

 In Katz v.
 Main Street Acquisition Corp.
 (S.D.
 Cal.
 2012), the United States District Court for the Southern District of California granted Main Street Acquisition Corp.'s motion for summary judgment.
 The plaintiff consumer in this case brought action under the FDCPA after receiving notice of a debt collection lawsuit filed against her in a lower court.